cjalmeida/optim/blog/posts/jssp2.md

 @def date = "2022-04-16T11:00:00"

-# Solving the Job Shop Scheduling Problem with Julia (part 2)
+# Discrete optimization problems with Julia.
+Part 2: Mixed Integer Linear Programming

 In the [previous post](/posts/jssp1/) we introduced the job shop scheduling problem (JSSP) and built some infrastructure for us to visualize solutions.
 If you haven't read it, I recommend you do it first.Our naive solution to the example was quite poor.
 In this post we're going to use a technique called [Mixed Integer Linear Programming (MILP)][milp] to solve this particular instance to optimality.
 Beware, this is where things start to get math-heavy!